5 Star Residential and Commercial Roofing

 Pampa's position as Gray County's seat exposes properties to severe Panhandle storm systems.
 From Pampa Regional Medical Center and Recreation Park to agricultural properties throughout the county, storm damage from hail, wind, and debris threatens every building.
 Properties near downtown Pampa, Harvester Stadium, and Coronado Healthcare Center face 6-8 annual hailstorms, High Plains winds 60+ mph, and agricultural debris impacts—creating comprehensive storm damage needing immediate professional response.

-Since 2014, we've responded to 220+ storm damage emergencies across Pampa's ranching community with 24/7 service.
-From historic areas near Woody Guthrie Folk Music Center to properties near Hobart Street Park and White Deer Land Museum, we provide emergency tarping, complete damage documentation, insurance claim management, and permanent repairs.
+We've responded to 220+ storm damage emergencies across Pampa's ranching community with service.
+From historic areas near Woody Guthrie Folk Music Center to properties near Hobart Street Park and White Deer Land Museum, we place weatherproof sheeting, complete damage documentation, insurance claim management, and permanent repairs.
 We understand Gray County building codes and work efficiently to restore your property.
 Most owners pay only their deductible when insurance covers storm damage.

 Supercell Storm Formation